peterChain7/Resources/README.md

           awesome file transfer methodology

         usig base64 in target machine..
-Then simply to machine
+Then simply to your machine  and return it back to base64. it is used mostlly when the system has no `wget` `curl` or any tool to transfer file.

           base64 -w0 gesture.key
    7. Exploiting forced authentication in windows to steal password